Commercial Concrete Floors: 5 Signs of Trouble and What to Do About It

 The aforementioned thermal shock, alongside shifts in the earth, can also cause your concrete floors to warp, lift, or settle.
 Your once straight and smooth floors may gradually develop bumps and divots as a result.
 This poses a safety hazard for anyone walking on your floors.
 If you notice these changes, your floor is likely in trouble.

 Unfortunately, resurfacing won’t solve this problem either.
-The problem is much deeper, so no amount of polyurea or commercial epoxy floor paint will straighten up your floors.
+The problem is much deeper, so no amount of polyurea or commercial floor paint will straighten up your floors.
 In most cases, a new floor will need to be installed, along with preventative measures like vapor barriers to prevent further warping and shifting.

 - Wall Damage